Warriors shock Bluejays on their home field

 “He ran really hard tonight and we just kept feeding him,” Fox said.
 “He did a good job in the short yardage when we needed someone to find a way and get one or two yards.
 The line also did a tremendous job blocking.”

-Even with just a little time left, A-G moved the ball down the field quickly and got inside the Warriors 30 yard line.
+Even with just a little time left, A-G moved the ball down the field quickly and got inside the Warriors thirty-yard line.
 On the final play of the game, Jacobsen heaved up a throw to the right corner of the end zone that was intercepted by Josh Edmonds.

 “Tonight was not our night as we shot ourselves in the foot one too many times,” A-G Head Coach Ryan Thompson said.
 “Give credit to Wahoo as they were well coached and played a great game.
 We are proud of our kids for not folding in the face of adversity, but sticking together throughout the game.
 To have an opportunity to tie the ball game at the end was a testament to their character.
 We will learn from this and be better for it.”